ruadaslucia/ruadaslucia/README.md

 - 👋 Hi!
 I'm Lucía, and I'm happy to see you!
 - 👀 My pronouns are she/her
-- 🌱 I’m currently learning HTML, CSS, JavaScript and a bunch of new things thanks to ADALAB!
+- I'm a junior front end developer
--
+- 🌱 I’m an ADALABER!